NordicHPC/git-pr/README.md

 Common assumptions:

 - The upstream remote is `upstream`, `origin`, or the first remote in the `git remote` output, whichever is found first.
+The idea is that if you add a remote named `upstream`, it will use that by default.

-- You always push the `origin`, `upstream`, or first remote found, whichever comes first.
+- You push to the `local`, `origin`, `upstream`, or first remote in the `git remote` output, whatever comes first.
+The idea is that you add a remote called `local`, it will push to that by default.
+  Combined with the above, no matter if you originally clone the upstream or personal fork, you can at most add one more remote and get started (without having to adjust remote names).

 ## Installation and usage of `git-pr`